Ultra-religious schools test Israel's high-tech future

 Haredim make up about 8-10 percent of Israel's 7.8 million population.
 Many are supported by the state and live well below the poverty line.

-They mostly reside in their own towns and neighborhoods, shying away from Israel's secular majority.
+They mostly reside in their own towns and neighbourhoods, shying away from Israel's secular majority.
 Haredi men wear traditional black garb, a dress code that goes back centuries.

 With an average of eight children per family, haredim are a young demographic, and a fifth of Israeli primary school pupils attend haredi schools.